Neurological - Case 1

 Family History

-- There is no family history of other neurological disorders.
+- No family history of brain tumors or other neurological disorders

 Systems Review

-- Negative for fever, vision changes, weakness, or other neurological symptoms.
+- Negative for fever, chills, neck stiffness, or changes in vision or hearing

 Ideas, Concerns & Expectations

-- The patient is concerned that the headaches may be a sign of a more serious underlying condition and would like to find an effective treatment to manage the symptoms.
+- Patient is concerned that the headache may be a sign of a more serious underlying condition, such as a brain tumor.

 Case Presentation